 Filter Fields- This allows you to filter fields of the form and view reports only for the fields you wish to analyze.

-For forms that have fields with browser autofill feature, Freshworks CRM won’t be able to calculate the form metrics since the fields get filled automatically without any user interaction.
+For forms that have fields with browser autofill feature, your web application won’t be able to calculate the form metrics since the fields get filled automatically without any user interaction.